Mountain Bike Racing Tips & Winter Training Plan

 When an athlete wants to start working with a coach like Siegenthaler, the process begins with taking the time to really get to know the person, ideally in-person and never through a medium like Facebook, where identities tend to be highly curated.
 Though he works with a variety of athletes, Siegenthaler commented about the one thing they all had in common.

 “When they receive feedback, they don’t cheat on improving their performance,” Siegenthaler said.
 “They invest a lot of time and effort to become better.”

 Seems simple enough: train—race—review—revise—train—race again.
 Given that the title of this blog implies that the path to the podium starts long before the first race of the season, for someone who wants to race in 2019 Siegenthaler recommends starting with strength training with maximum power, “jump school” (a variety of jumping techniques like one-legged, stairs, plyometric etc.), maximum power efforts (3-5 repetitions at maximum power), and cross-country skiing (or an acceptable substitute).

-Here’s what mountain bike racing training looks like in of "The Hunt for Glory" video series featuring Nicolas Siegenthaler.
+Here’s what mountain bike racing training looks like in Chapter 9 of "The Hunt for Glory" video series featuring Nicolas Siegenthaler.